 Food is an easy bet, investment-wise, since the planet’s population grows at a much faster pace than people seem to be able to plant and harvest.
 And to harvest food, farmers need machinery.
-That’s where companies like AGCO Corp (AGCO)
+That’s where companies like AGCO Corp (AGCO) come in.

 Even those who may not be in touch with agriculture probably have come across AGCO’s global brands: Massey Ferguson, Fendt, Challenger, and Valtra.
 These machines are how farmers produce more food with less land.
 They’re expensive investments, but with commodity prices soaring, farmers have the money to invest in new equipment, good news for AGCO and its competitors, such as Deere & Co.
-(DE), Case IH/CNH Global (CNH),
+(DE), Case IH/CNH Global (CNH), and Kubota (KUB).

 The company is investing in its North American production sites as well as at its R&D center in Germany in order to ensure customer satisfaction and loyalty, something which it hopes will help it win new farmer investment dollars against stiff competition.